google/gin-config/docs/index.md

 ### Constants {#constants}

-The `gin.constant` function can be used to define constants that will be accessible through the alias syntax described above.
+The `gin.constant` function can be used to define constants that will be accessible through the macro syntax described above.
 For example, in Python:

     gin.constant('THE_ANSWER', 42)